reinderien/py-cat-times/readme.md

     ./graphs

+## Interpretation

+The graphs in `Rplots.pdf` are over the following variables:

+- `GC`, logical, independent, over pages: Whether or not garbage collection is enabled during `timeit`
+- `Version`, factor, independent, over groups: Python version used
+- `Method`, factor, independent, over colours: Concatenation mechanism used
+- `Size`, integer, independent, over logarithmic x-axis: Number of bytes to concatenate
+- `Throughput`, numeric, dependent, over y-axis: Number of bytes concatenated per second.
+This is aggregated using Loess smoothing, showing confidence to γ=0.99.

 ## Results (concatenation)

 - `StringIO` is very slow for Python 2.x through 3.0, but is greatly improved in 3.3+